-Enclosed for your review and approval is the certified Remedial Action Completion Report for In Situ Source Treatment by Deep Soil Mixing of the Southwest Groundwater Plume Volatile Organic Source at the C-747-C Oil Landfarm (Solid Waste Management Unit 1) at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky, DOE/LX/07-2405&D1.
-This report documents the successful completion of remediation of the volatile organic source in the subsurface soils by deep soil mixing.
+Enclosed for your approval is the certified Remedial Action Completion Report for In Situ Source Treatment by Deep Soil Mixing of the Southwest Groundwater Plume Volatile Organic Source at the C-747-C Oil Landfarm (Solid Waste Management Unit 1) at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky, DOE/LX/07-2405&D2.
+This version of the report responds to the comments in the referenced letters.

-In accordance with Section XX.G.2, Appendix F of the Federal Facility Agreement, there is a 90-day review/comment period for this document.
+In accordance with Section XX.G.2 of the Federal Facility Agreement, there is a 30-day review/comment period for this document.

-If you have any questions or require additional information, please contact David Dollins at (270) 441-6819.
+If additional information is required, please contact David Dollins at 270-441-6819.